Melania Trump Thinks Body Double Rumors Are ‘Absolutely Hilarious,’ Per ‘Hollywood Life’

 — London Cleaners – Stalwart Cleaning (@londoncleaners2) August 28, 2018

-And back in May when Melania disappeared from the public eye following a routine kidney operation, the Internet went crazy trying to “figure out” where the First Lady went.
-Unfortunately, all of the speculation and conjecture is just all in a day’s life for the First Lady.
+And back in May, when Melania disappeared from the public eye following a routine kidney operation, the internet went crazy trying to “figure out” where the first lady went.
+Unfortunately, all of the speculation and conjecture is just a day in the life for the first lady.